-The net replenishment (natural recharge less outflows) of the basin of approximately 5,700 AFY annually is based on historical data (1945-2015).
+The net replenishment (natural recharge less outflows) of the basin of approximately 5,700 acre-feet per year (AFY) annually is based on historical data (1945-2015).
 During this period the actual annual natural net recharge was highly variable, fluctuating from less than 1,000 AFY during long dry periods to more than 25,000 AFY in exceptionally wet years.

-The current rate of groundwater pumping produces an average annual basin storage change (overdraft) of approximately 13,000 acre-feet (AF) of water per year based on estimated current withdrawal rates using evapotranspiration rates by crop type for agricultural and recreational withdrawals and municipal metered usage and the USGS' calculated average annual net replenishment rate.
-Over the past 65 years, groundwater levels have declined as much as 126 feet (average of nearly 2 feet per year) in the northern part of the Subbasin and about 87 feet (average of 1.3 feet per year) in the west-central part.
+The current rate of groundwater pumping produces an average annual basin storage change (overdraft) of approximately 13,000 AF of water per year based on estimated current withdrawal rates using evapotranspiration rates by crop type for agricultural and recreational withdrawals and municipal metered usage and the US Geological Survey's (USGS) calculated average annual net replenishment rate.
+Based on the historical data from 66 years, groundwater levels have declined as much as 126 feet (average of nearly 2 feet per year) in the northern part of the Subbasin and about 87 feet (average of 1.3 feet per year) in the west-central part.
 In the southeastern part of the Subbasin where less groundwater has been pumped, groundwater levels have remained relatively stable during the same time period.
-At the current rate of use, the groundwater supply is not sustainable.
+At the current rate of use, the groundwater supply from the Subbasin is not sustainable.

 Presently, the Subbasin is usefully divided into three Basin Management Areas (South, Central, North) based on differences in transmissivity (how fast groundwater flows from one area to the next) and water quality.
-Depending on the Management Area location, wells are often screened in the three different aquifers of the basin and exhibit different water quality characteristics.
+Depending on the Management Area location, wells are often screened primarily in the three different aquifers of the basin and exhibit different water quality characteristics.
 Readers should review the USGS, Hydrogeology, Hydrologic Effects of Development, and Simulation of Groundwater Flow in the Borrego Valley, San Diego County (2015) for more complete information.

 Sustaining groundwater use requires considering both water quantity and quality.
-As water levels continue to drop in the basin, water quality may also decline, which may require expensive additional treatment for municipal uses.
-Thus, the cost of municipal water supply for municipal uses will very likely continue to increase over time.
+As water levels continue to drop in the basin, water quality may also decline, which may require expensive additional advanced treatment for municipal uses.
+Thus, the cost of municipal water supply for municipal uses will likely continue to increase over time.